 Deciding where to seek counseling is a personal preference.
 Some expectant mothers may prefer to obtain counseling from a crisis pregnancy center or adoption agency because they are trained in this specific area.
 Others may prefer to enlist a private practice therapist, a faith-based counselor at church, or a social worker at their local mental health cooperative.

 It is in an expectant mother’s best interest to learn as much as possible about each option.
 Many women face unplanned pregnancies.
 Some choose abortion.
 Some choose adoption.
-Some choose parenting.
+Some choose to parent.
 This is a major life decision that should not be entered into lightly, and there are resources available to assist women regardless of the choice they decide to make.

 Counseling Throughout the Adoption Process

 While considering adoption as an option, there is no such thing as a stupid question.
 All questions and concerns are valid!
 It can be helpful to make a list of topics to discuss with the adoption counselor.
-Some questions a potential birth mother might want to ask include the following:
+Some questions a potential birth mother might want to ask to include the following:

 “How do I know if adoption is the right decision for my child and myself?”